NxRLab/nxr_baxter/readme.md

 Since the robot is only mimicking the shoulder and elbow angles, it can be difficult to actually pick up objects.
 We are currently working on implementing a cartesian based planner instead of a configuration based planner.

+The `crane.py` file contains the description for the `Crane` class.
+This class provides an interface for playing the game.
+The class has two functions that are primarily accessed once an instance has been created.
+The two are `desired_joint_vals(left_shoulder, left_elbow, lefthand, right_shoulder, right_elbow, right_hand)` and `desired_pos_vals()` with the same input arguments.
+The inputs in this case are the TFs for the person at each of those joints as given by the skeleton tracker.
+Both functions check if the right arm's elbow has been bent and will close the gripper if that is the case.
+The `desired_joint_vals` function will return the desired baxter arm configuration to match the human's arm, and `desired_pose_vals` will return the desired end effector pose.
+This latter function is the configuration based planner described above, and is not currently working.

 ## Workarounds for Asus Xtion
 After being on for a long time, the Asus will start to slow down the frequency at which it publishes skeletons.